jagnani73/ethforall-delinzk/README.md

   Built with ❤️, delivered on ☕, verified by <a href="https://polygonid.com" target="_blank"><b>Polygon 🆔</b></a> <span>☕</span> at <a href="https://ethforall.devfolio.co/">ETHForAll Online VIII</a>.
 </blockquote>

-# ⚠️ **DISCLAIMER:** The web application is compatible with PolygonID mobile app v1.0.3

-During the creation of this platform, [`@iden3/js-iden3-auth`](https://github.com/iden3/js-iden3-auth/tree/v0.1.6) was in `v0.1.6`, and PolygonID mobile app was at `v1.0.3`.
-Due to the recent changes in Iden3 circuits, and Polygon ID mobile app shifting from a custom claim format to a W3C Verifiable Credentials, the web application is incompatible in recent times.

-**But,** we are actively working on it!
-Track our progress here ✨ [**#38**](https://github.com/jagnani73/ethforall-delinzk/issues/38)

 <div align="center"><br /><br /><h1><b>Video Demo 📼: <a href="https://youtu.be/juNUuhQXA-U" target="_blank">HERE</a></b></h1></div><br />

 # 💡 **Problem Statement**